Invoices (Basic): Offline Payments, Discounts & Promotional Credits

 To add a discount to the invoice:

-1. Click the + NEW button in the left sidebar, select Invoice from the slide-out.
+1. Click the New button at the top left of your screen, select Invoice from the slide-out.

 2. Add as many line items to your invoice as needed, then click the Discount link.